Tutorial

 Installing Git with Default Packages

-The option of installing with default packages is best if you want to get up and running quickly with Git, if you prefer a widely-used stable version, or if you are not looking for the newest available functionalities.
-If you are looking for the most recent release, you should jump to the section on installing from source.
+The option of installing with default packages is best if you want to get up and running quickly with Git if you prefer a widely-used stable version or if you don’t need the newest available functionalities.
+If you are looking for the most recent release, you should jump to the section on installing from source so you can choose the specific version you want to install.

 1. git --version